-SoilEssentials are developing cutting-edge technology across seven R&D projects , supported by Innovate UK and The European Space Agency, in collaboration with UK universities, research institutes and commercial companies.
+SoilEssentials are developing cutting-edge technology across various R&D projects.
+These projects are supported by Innovate UK and the European Space Agency in collaboration with UK universities, research institutes and commercial companies.

-We are looking for project partners to push the boundaries in Precision Agriculture and related industries.
-By bringing together the right people, incredible things can happen.
-Here’s an insight into current projects.
+We are continuously seeking project partners to push the boundaries in Precision Agriculture and related industries.
+By bringing together the right people incredible things can happen.

 Innovation & Collaboration

-SoilEssentials are leading the development of a novel biosensor system for immediate detection of potato late blight in the field.
+SoilEssentials have been leading the project in the development of a novel biosensor system for detection of potato late blight in the field.

 SoilEssentials are the lead partners in an innovative project that is evaluating soil quality using biological measurements.
 We’re aiming to launch a service which revolutionises soil sampling and supports long-term good soil management.

-SoilEssentials are collecting thousands of soil samples across the UK for analysis by their project partners.
 The soils go through the familiar routine analysis (pH, P & K) and are categorised by soil type, soil physics and field history.
-The James Hutton Institute have developed a novel means of measuring soil biology so that it, when combined with the other analyses, can be used as a measure of soil quality and potential crop yield.
+The James Hutton Institute have developed a unique means of measuring soil biology so that it, when combined with the other analyses, can be used as a measure of soil quality and potential crop yield.